CARNIVORE DIET

 Bone Broth

-Bone Broth is a nutrient-dense liquid made by simmering animal bones (often with connective tissues) for hours to extract minerals, collagen, and amino acids.
+Bone broth is a nutrient-dense liquid made by simmering animal bones (often with connective tissues) for hours to extract minerals, collagen, and amino acids.
 On the carnivore diet, bone broth is a powerhouse food that supports gut health, promotes joint health, and provides a rich source of collagen for skin, hair, and nails.

 Collagen